Skándalo: Professional wrestling career

-Los Guerreros Tuareg (2007–present)
+Los Guerreros Tuareg (2007–2014)

 In mid-2007 CMLL decided to repackage the group Pandilla Guerrera (Spanish for "Gang of Warriors"), they added Skándalo to the group to replace departing team members, joining with Nitro (Group leader), Arkangel de la Muerte, Hooligan, Doctor X and Loco Max.
 The group was repackaged as Los Guerreros Tuareg ("The Tuareg Warriors"), inspired by the Tuareg Nomadic tribe, which was reflected in the robes and headgear the team wore to the ring and a more African tribal type entrance music.
 Nitro and Skándalo teamed up to participate in a CMLL Arena Coliseo Tag Team Championship Tournament in the summer of 2008.
 In the first round the duo won by defeating Sensei and Neutron.
 In the next round they lost to eventual tournament winners Flash and Stuka, Jr. Skándalo was teamed up with Atlantis to participate in the 2008 Gran Alternativa tournament, where a rookie and a veteran teams up.
 The team was eliminated in the first round when they lost to Dos Caras, Jr. and Metalik.
 In late 2009 the Los Guerreros Tuareg team of Skándalo, Arkangel de la Muerte and Loco Max entered a tournament to determine new Mexican National Trios Champions after the title had been vacated.
 The trio lost to eventual tournament winners Máscara Dorada, Metro and Stuka, Jr. On September 3, 2010, Skándalo participated in the CMLL 77th Anniversary Show, CMLL's biggest show of the year.
 He teamed up with Arkangel de la Muerte and Pólvora, losing a Best two out of three falls Six-man tag team match to Ángel de Oro, Delta and Stuka, Jr.

+Retirement

+At some point, Skandalo suffered an eye injury which ultimately forced him to retire from in-ring competition.
+Skandalo's final match was on March 28, 2017, on a Tuesday Arena Mexico show, teaming with El Sagrado & Virus to defeat Esfinge, Soberano Jr. & Tritón.
+Due to his father's role in the company, he transitioned to working for CMLL's programming department, specifically merchandising and concessions.
+He was publicly seen in his Skandalo persona for the first time since the injury at Fantastica Mania 2020, appearing as part of the annual Black Cat memorial match ceremony.